jeancf/etcetera/README.md

 ## About ##

-Etcetera is a simple command line tool that lets you keep track of the changes to config files of a linux system.
+Etcetera is a simple command line tool that lets you keep track of changes to config files of a linux system.
 It is loosely inspired from the basic functionality of git (commit and revert).

 ## Why Etcetera? ##